g0v/vaccinate/README.md

 We're chatting in the #vaccine channel of the [g0v Slack](https://join.g0v.tw/).
 Come say hi! :)

 ## About g0v
 g0v is Taiwan's polycentric civic tech community.
 We're a network of volunteers who build websites that serve the public good.
+Join us for our next Hackathon!
+You can find dates on the [Jothon Team](https://jothon.g0v.tw/) website.

 ## Thanks
 If you were able to book a vaccine using this website, I'd love it if you'd consider throwing a couple bucks towards mutual aid or solidarity organizations in your area.
 Some ideas: